1. What is the Critical Infrastructure Program?

 16. What are the proposed biosecurity measures and infrastructure?

 As part of the Critical Infrastructure Program, the Project Team is reviewing the biosecurity requirements for Lord Howe Island holistically, and how these relate to the new marine vessel and freight service.
 This involves assessing the capability of potential mainland ports, as the primary biosecurity facility, and determining the appropriate measures and infrastructure to be implemented on the mainland to minimise biosecurity risks for Lord Howe Island.
+Including the development of a Biosecurity Risk Management Plan.
 Another important aspect of the review is ensuring the new vessel is designed and equipped to support improved biosecurity measures and to successfully integrate with the mainland port operations.

 17. What is proposed in terms of biosecurity related dog kennels?

-As part of a holistic approach to the Island’s critical infrastructure, the Project Team is considering options to relocate the dog kennels from their current premises at the Lord Howe Island Board to the South Zone, to improve efficiency and animal welfare.
+As part of a holistic approach to the Island’s critical infrastructure, the Project Team has included in the Final Draft South Zone Master Plan the relocation of the dog kennels from their current premises at the Lord Howe Island Board to the to the Bureau of Meteorology site adjacent to the Airport, with newly designed dog kennels to improve efficiency and animal welfare.

 Community Consultation

-18. How can I find out more and have my say on the Critical Infrastructure Program, related master plan and projects?
+18. How can I find out more and have my say on the Critical Infrastructure Program and projects?

 Email us: